Wayside: A Serial Novel - Episode 4

 “That doesn’t seem like a sound business model, certainly not a sustainable one,” she said, shaking her head slightly.

-“Building wealth of their own?
-Tell me more about that.”
+“Building wealth of their own?"
+She purred, newly intrigued.
+"Tell me more about that.”

 “Every adult in the community is guaranteed a job that provides them with livable wages and benefits.
-For those who can’t work due to chronic illness and disabilities, we provide a basic income stipend to supplement any government benefits they receive, if they get any help at all.
+For those who can’t work due to chronic illness and disabilities, we provide an basic income stipend to supplement any government benefits they receive, if they get any help at all.
 Many don’t.
 We believe everyone deserves a place to live, and to be able to live with dignity.
 Having your own income, being able to provide for yourself and loved ones, and being able to save money makes that possible.”

 “And what do Waysiders need money for?
 If you’re providing them with housing and they have everything they need within your community, what do they do with all that money?
 Is it fair to say you’ve built a small community of hand-picked elites who are hoarding wealth and not contributing to the economy outside of your gates?”